 How to give regularly

 If you pay Income Tax and/or Capital Gains Tax in the UK, we can claim back 25p on every £1 you donate through the Gift Aid scheme, recovered from the money you’ve paid in those taxes.
-To make an enduing Gift Aid declaration (so that you only have to fill in one form to cover all your donations to St Mary Magdalen), please fill out our Planned and Regular Giving form, which is available for download, or from the table at the back of the Church, and pass it to a Welcomer or Priest.
+To make an enduing Gift Aid declaration (so that you only have to fill in one form to cover all your donations to St Mary Magdalen), please fill out our Planned and Regular Giving Form, or from the table at the back of the Church, and pass it to a Welcomer or Churchwarden.

 If you are considering making a bequest to St Mary Magdalen in your will, and would like to talk to somebody or require more information, then please feel free to contact us — our contact details are at the bottom of the page.
 Any discussion we have with you will be treated in complete confidence.
 More information can be found on the Church of England legacy website.